-When respondents were asked to rate the care on a scale of 0 to 10, with 0 being the worst care possible and 10 being the best care possible, the average was 9.24, the median was 10.0 and the ratings ranged from 7 to 10.
-Nearly 90.5% said they would definitely recommend the long term care home to someone needing long term care and 9.5 said probably yes.
-Just over 85% of respondents indicated that there were usually or always enough nursing staff in the long term care home, and 14.3% reported sometimes.
+When respondents were asked to rate the care on a scale of 0 to 10, with 0 being the worst care possible and 10 being the best care possible, the average and median was 9.00, and the ratings ranged from 8 to 10.
+Nearly 79% said they would definitely recommend the long term care home to someone needing long term care, 14.3% said probably yes and 7.1% did not report.
+Just over 51.7% of respondents indicated that there were usually or always enough nursing staff in the long term care home, 35.7% reported sometimes or never and 7.1% did not report.